groupoid/per2/README.md

 * `Var`: Replaces `x` with `s`, leaves others unchanged.
 * `Pi/Lam`: Skips substitution if bound variable shadows `x`, else recurses on domain and body.
 * `App/Constr/Elim`: Recurses on subterms.
-* `Inductive`: No substitution (assumes no free variables).

 **Theorem**.
 Substitution preserves typing (cf. [13], Lemma 2.1).
 If `Γ ⊢ t : T` and `Γ ⊢ s : A`, then `Γ ⊢ t[x := s] : T[x := s]`
 under suitable conditions on x.

-### Inductive Instantiation `apply_inductive`

-Instantiate an inductive type’s constructors with parameters, used only in `infer_Ind`.

-This function ensures type-level parametricity, critical for polymorphic inductives like List A. The fold-based substitution avoids explicit recursion, leveraging OCaml’s functional style, but assumes args are well-typed, deferring validation to infer.

-* Validates argument count against d.params.
-* Substitutes each parameter into constructor types using subst_param.

-**Theorem**: Parameter application preserves inductiveness (cf. [4], Section 4).
-If `D` is an inductive type with parameters `P`, then `D[P]` is well-formed with substituted constructors.

-### Infer Contstructor `infer_ctor`

-Validate constructor arguments against its type.

-This function implements the dependent application rule for constructors, ensuring each argument satisfies the constructor’s domain type in sequence.
-The recursive descent mirrors the structure of `Pi` types, where `ty` is peeled layer by the layer, and `subst x arg b` updates the type for the next argument.

-* Recursively matches `ty` (a Pi chain) with `args`, checking each argument and substituting.
-* Returns the final type when all arguments are consumed.

-**Theorem**.
-Constructor typing is preserved (cf. [1], Section 4, Application Rule; [1], Section 4.3).
-If `ctx ⊢ c : Π (x:A), B` and `ctx ⊢ a : A`, then `ctx ⊢ c a : B[x := a]`.

-### Infer General Induction `infer_Ind`

-Type-check an dependent elimination (induction principle) over inductive type `d`.

-This function implements the dependent elimination rule of CIC, generalizing both computation (e.g., plus : `Nat → Nat → Nat`) and proof (e.g., `nat_elim : Πx:Nat.Type0`).
-The check `equal env ctx t_ty a` ensures the motive’s domain aligns with the target, while `compute_case_type` constructs the induction principle by injecting `App (p, var)` as the hypothesis type for recursive occurrences, mirroring the fixpoint-style eliminators of CIC [1].
-The flexibility in result_ty avoids hardcoding it to D, supporting higher-type motives (e.g., Type0).

-**Theorem**.
-Elimination preserves typing (cf. [1], Section 4.5; Elimination Rule for Inductive Types).
-For an inductive type `D` with constructors `c_j`, if `ctx ⊢ t : D` and `ctx ⊢ P : D → Type_i`, and each case case_j has type `Πx:A_j.P(c_j x)` where `A_j` are the argument types of `c_j` (including recursive hypotheses), then `ctx ⊢ Ind(D, P, cases, t) : P t`.

 ### Infer Equality Induction `infer_J`